 There are many ways businesses must adhere to payment compliance.
-What’s more, it can get complicated keeping track of the requirements to follow, even though violating this compliance could lead to litigation or crippling fines.
+What’s more, it can get complicated to keep track of the requirements to follow, even though violating this payment processing compliance could lead to litigation or crippling fines.

 Payment Compliance Regulations

 Payment Compliance Industry Data Security Standards (PCI DSS)

 PCI DSS, or PCI compliance, was created to direct the safe storage and handling of credit card data to process payments.
 These credit card processing regulations are enforced to keep sensitive data safe.
 By doing so, the industry hopes to prevent data breaches, giving consumers a safe environment in which to make card payments.

 PDCflow offers a PCI Level 1 secure card payment processing environment for companies that wish to keep their PCI responsibility to a minimum.

 - By using our patented secure entry overlay, PDCflow removes the need to store secure card data on your merchant’s servers by capturing, encrypting and tokenizing the information on the payment screen.